Known Issues And Workarounds#

 <DATE> <SERVER> etcd: added member <HEX> [<URL>:52380] to cluster <HEX>

-If the log file contains multiple of these line per join attempt, then please try running managedb recover on an existing head node and joining all head nodes back into the cluster one-at-a-time.
-Re-joining heads that were previously in the cluster may require a --purge argument, i.e. managedb join --purge <IP>
+If the log file contains multiple of these lines per join attempt, then try running managedb recover on an existing head node and joining all head nodes back into the cluster one at a time.
+Re-joining heads that were previously in the cluster may require a --purge argument, such as managedb join --purge <IP>

-• scyld-install performs its early check to determine if a newer clusterware-installer RPM is available by parsing the appropriate clusterware repo file (typically /etc/yum.repos.d/clusterware.repo) to find the first base_url= line.
-If there are multiple such lines, i.e., specifying multiple ClusterWare repos, then the cluster administrator should order the repos so that the repo containing the newest RPMs is the first repo in the file.
+• cw-install performs its early check to determine if a newer clusterware-installer RPM is available by parsing the appropriate clusterware repo file (typically /etc/yum.repos.d/clusterware.repo) to find the first base_url= line.
+If there are multiple such lines, (such as specifying multiple ClusterWare repos), then the cluster administrator should order the repos so that the repo containing the newest RPMs is the first repo in the file.

 • A compute node using a version of clusterware-node older than 11.2.2 and booting from a head node that has upgraded to 11.7.0 or newer may not successfully send its status to the head node.
-Please upgrade the clusterware-node package inside the image to resolve this problem.
+Upgrade the clusterware-node package inside the image to resolve this problem.

 • Joining a ClusterWare 11 head node to a ClusterWare 12 head node will perform the join, but will not update the joining head node to ClusterWare 12.
 We recommend updating the ClusterWare 11 node to 12 prior to performing the join.
-See Updating ClusterWare 11 to ClusterWare 12 for guidance about performing this update.
+See Update ClusterWare 11 to Later Major Versions for guidance about performing this update.

 • Updating from 12.0.1 and earlier to 12.1.0 requires reconfiguration of the Influx/Telegraf monitoring stack.
 The following command can be used to update the necessary config files: /opt/scyld/clusterware/bin/influx_grafana_setup --tele-env, followed by systemctl restart telegraf.
 All data will persist through the upgrade.